ezeoleaf/awesome-golang-repositories/README.md

 [vic2-multi-proxy](https://github.com/alejzeis/vic2-multi-proxy): A proxy server/client tool for easily playing Victoria 2 multiplayer games with friends
 [advent-of-code-2020](https://github.com/jansvabik/advent-of-code-2020): Scripts and utils I made for the Advent of code 2020 (an advent calendar which is accessible on https://adventofcode.com/2020/).
 Merry Christmas to all of you!
 [zincsearch](https://github.com/zinclabs/zincsearch): ZincSearch .
 A lightweight alternative to elasticsearch that requires minimal resources, written in Go.
 [weather-predictor-go](https://github.com/cedv1990/weather-predictor-go): Ejercicio de arquitectura y desarrollo de software orientado a resolver la necesidad de calcular predicciones climáticas de 10 años.
+[raisin](https://github.com/go-compression/raisin): A simple lightweight set of implementations and bindings for compression algorithms written in Go.